 It is critical to recognize neutropenic fever early and to initiate empiric systemic antibacterial therapy promptly in order to avoid progression to a sepsis syndrome and possibly death.
 It is also important to assess the risk of serious complications in patients with neutropenic fever, since this assessment will dictate the approach to therapy, including the need for inpatient admission, intravenous antibiotics, and prolonged hospitalization .

-Fever — Fever in neutropenic patients is defined as a single oral temperature of >38.3°C (101°F) or a temperature of >38°C (100.4°F) sustained for >1 hour .
+Fever — Fever in neutropenic patients is defined as a single oral temperature of ≥38.3°C (101°F) or a temperature of ≥38°C (100.4°F) sustained over a one-hour period .
 This is discussed in greater detail separately.
 (See "Overview of neutropenic fever syndromes", section on 'Definitions'.)

 - Sickles EA, Greene WH, Wiernik PH.
 Clinical presentation of infection in granulocytopenic patients.
 Arch Intern Med 1975; 135:715.

 - Freifeld AG, Bow EJ, Sepkowitz KA, et al. Clinical practice guideline for the use of antimicrobial agents in neutropenic patients with cancer: 2010 update by the infectious diseases society of america.
 Clin Infect Dis 2011; 52:e56.

 - US Department of Health and Human Services, National Institutes of Health, National Cancer Institute.
 Common terminology criteria for adverse events (CTCAE). http://evs.nci.nih.gov/ftp1/CTCAE/CTCAE_4.03_2010-06-14_QuickReference_5x7.pdf (Accessed on February 16, 2012).